 Calcium Carbonate: Tried and True Form of Calcium

 Calcium carbonate is a common form of calcium that’s found in many supplements and prenatal vitamins.
 Because of its heartburn-reducing benefits, it’s also used in many over-the-counter antacid medications, such as Tums® or Rolaids®.3

 FormiCal®: Absorbable and Bioavailable Calcium Supplement

-Calcium formate, in the form of FormiCal®, is also gentle on the gastrointestinal tract.
-It does not cause gas, bloating or constipation.4 It may be taken with or without food, and is 100% water soluble.4 But perhaps just as importantly, FormiCal® is more efficiently absorbed than calcium citrate or calcium carbonate.5 This means that the calcium consumed in the form of FormiCal® is processed by the body more rapidly and to a greater extent than other forms of calcium supplements.
+In addition to calcium carbonate, several Prenate® vitamins contain calcium formate in the form of FormiCal®.
+FormiCal® is gentle on the gastrointestinal tract.
+It does not cause gas, bloating, or constipation.4 It may be taken with or without food, and is 100% water soluble.4 But perhaps just as importantly, FormiCal® is more efficiently absorbed than calcium citrate or calcium carbonate.5 This means that the calcium consumed in the form of FormiCal® is processed by the body more rapidly and to a greater extent than other forms of calcium supplements.